 There are two classes of explanations for why buyers reject these counter offers.
 The first is that these buyers are simply making random mistakes in choosing between two actions when their private cost of mistakes is not very high.
-However, random errors cannot explain why the buyers' rejection rate is so high because the random mistake hypothesis also implies that buyers accept counter offers when theory predicts they should reject them.
+However, random errors cannot explain why the buyers' rejection rate is so high, because the random-mistake hypothesis would never predict that the action with a higher pecuniary payoff is chosen less than 50% of the time.
 The second explanation is that buyers' choices reflect more than just their pecuniary payoffs: buyers may view challenges of small lies as an unkind act and retaliate against these acts by rejecting the counter offer and inflicting costs on the sellers.
 In other words, the rejection of counter offers is driven by negative reciprocity motives, which have consistently been shown to be important in laboratory games (e.g., Blount 1995; Offerman 2002; Falk, Fehr & Fischbacher 2008) and field settings (e.g., Dohmen, Falk, Huffman, & Sunde 2008; Kube, Meréchal, & Puppe 2013; Cohn, Fehr, Hermann, & Schneider 2011).
 It seems quite likely that the buyers view the challenge of a false announcement, in particular if it involved only a small amount of underreporting, as a hostile act, because it triggers the imposition of a large fine on the buyer.
-However, large fines are a crucial part of SPI mechanisms, because they ensure in theory (i.e., in the absence of non-selfish motives like negative reciprocity) that all incentive compatibility conditions are met.
+However, large fines are a crucial part of SPI mechanisms in many environments, because they ensure in theory (i.e., in the absence of non-selfish motives like negative reciprocity) that all incentive compatibility conditions are met.

 In the appendix, we introduce negative reciprocity motives into the model and show that there exist sequential-reciprocity equilibria with behavioral patterns similar to those observed in our experiment.
 In particular, if subjects are motivated by reciprocity the buyers are willing to reject counter offers after small lies even if they have weak preferences for reciprocity, while the sellers shy away from challenging such announcements even if they have strong preferences for reciprocity.
 In addition we provide more direct empirical evidence that negative reciprocity plays a role.
 Two weeks prior to the experiment, we measured subjects' propensity for negative reciprocity with the "reciprocity questionnaire" developed by Perugini, Gallucci, Presaghi, & Ercolani (2002).
 Buyers who have a strong propensity for negative reciprocity are significantly more willing to make small lies.
-This makes perfect sense, because these subjects knew that they were willing to reject counter offers after small lies and were likely to be confident that sellers would not challenge such lies.

 The failure of the mechanism and the associated behavioral patterns prompted us to run additional treatments where we tried to improve the performance of the mechanism.
 In response to the high proportion of small lies, we implemented a treatment where the buyers have a stronger incentive to tell the truth.
 A by-product of this change is that the buyers now earn a larger share of the surplus in equilibrium.
 These changes in incentives lead to a decrease in small lies and an increase in challenges of such lies.
 However, we still observed a large number of rejections of counter offers after challenges with the associated bad consequences that both parties pay fines and no trade takes place.
 Interestingly, this treatment also generates over-reports from some buyers who fear that truthful announcements will be challenged.
-Overall, this improved mechanism leads to small welfare gains after an initial learning period (during which large welfare losses occurred), but if the trading parties are given the chance to voluntarily opt out of the mechanism, only 35% of the buyer-seller pairs keep the mechanism.
+Overall, this improved mechanism leads to small increases in total pecuniary payoffs after an initial learning period (during which parties incurred large pecuniary losses), but if the trading parties are given the chance to voluntarily opt out of the mechanism, only 35% of the buyer-seller pairs keep the mechanism.
 Thus, taken together the improved mechanism also does not perform in a promising way.